themindfulbit/themindfulbit.github.io/_posts/2016-06-19-faking-environments-in-jekyll.md

 We can make the whole thing even easier by adding an [alias](http://www.linfo.org/alias.html) to your `.bashrc` file:

 <pre class="prettyprint lang-sh">
-alias watch='jekyll serve --config _config_dev.yml'
+alias jw='jekyll serve --config _config_dev.yml'
 </pre>

-Now all you have to do is navigate to the root of your Jekyll folder and type `watch`.
+Now all you have to do is navigate to the root of your Jekyll folder and type `jw` (jekyll watch).
 Point your browser to [http://localhost:4000](http://localhost:4000) and you'll be set.